SDK for ZTEX FPGA Boards

 The system requirements for the compilation of the firmware and the host software are

-The system requirements for the execution of the utilities, examples and the self-developed software are
+The system requirements for the running the utilities, examples and the user developed applications are